hackclub/hackclub/workshops/backjack/README.md

  + So we will check if the number of card of the player is bigger or equal to 3
  + if it is bigger or equal to 3 then we will say the total of the dealer card plus the one dealer card that we call inside ` Hit_Card1 ` in the beginning but never had placed it inside the dealer the total card or the list card for the dealer.
  + so now we will add it to the total of the dealer card and add it inside the list of the dealer card
- + so because this function will be called many places and we want to call it one we will set the Number of cards for the dealer to 0, so this if statement won't run if this function is called again.
+ + so because this function will be called many places and we want to call it one we will set the number of cards for the dealer to 0, so this if statement won't run if this function is called again.

  ```C++
  void Check_Player_3card(){